-Table 11 demonstrates that about 83 percent of the total admissions and almost 92 percent of those who completed the pre-parole program successfully had obtained gainful employment in the community during the 90-day residential rule infractions, such as being untidy or late for a work assignment, which
+Table 11 demonstrates that about 83 percent of the total admissions and almost 92 percent of those who completed the pre-parole program successfully had obtained gainful employment in the community during the 90-day residential

 11 It might be asked why the successes with the serious disciplinary actions were not removed from the program.
 The reason for this was that these actions represented infractions of program rules rather than illegal acts.